The Treasure of the Sierra Madre

 The Treasure of the Sierra Madre (Der Schatz der Sierra Madre) is a 1927 adventure novel by German author B. Traven, whose identity remains unknown.
 In the book, two destitute American men in Mexico of the 1920s join an older American prospector in a search for gold.
 John Huston adapted the book as a 1948 film of the same name.

 Historical setting

 The novel is set in the decade following the global upheavals of the First World War and social revolutions in Russia and Mexico.
 The United States is an emerging economic and political power.
 European and US corporations are aggressively seeking foreign markets, natural resources and cheap labor.
-Elements within the Catholic Church are struggling to retain their religious freedom as anticlerical Mexican administrations institute social reforms, including an 8-hour day, literacy programs and health care.
-This is the context of the story.
+Elements within the Catholic Church are struggling to retain their religious freedom as anticlerical Mexican administrations institute social reforms, including an eight hour workday, as well as programs to increase literacy and healthcare availability.

 Plot

 The author employs a third person-omniscient in a dramatic-progressive structure, where Howard is the focal character.
 Three stories within a story provide historical and social significance for the outer narrative.